Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 # Configure the queue types

 Configure an arbitrary number of individual queue types to be able to execute certain actions faster.
 You can configure an unlimited number of queue types with a defined number of workers and a defined sequence of how actions are to be executed.
 The total number of workers that can be assigned to the queue types is limited by the number of booked vCores.

+A worker is a job executing the actions within a process.
+One worker can only execute one action at the same time.
+By assigning multiple workers to a queue type, this queue type may execute several actions at the same time.
+Consequently, actions with a queue type with more workers are executed faster than actions with queue types with fewer workers.
+The total number of workers of all queue types depends on the number of booked vCores.
+For one worker, 4 vCores are needed.
+Additionally, 10 % of the booked vCores, but at least 4 vCores are blocked for the daily business and cannot be used for workers.
+The number of vCores needed always refers to the total number of workers in all queue types.
+For example, for a queue type with 2 workers and a queue type of 4 workers, 28 vCores are needed:
+*4 vCores per worker (4 \* 6 = 24) plus 4 vCores blocked for the daily business (24 + 4 = 28)*
+For detailed information on vCores, see [Check vCores](../../Core1Platform/AdministratingCore1/05_EngineRoom.md##check-vcores) in the *Core1 Platform* documentation.

 The *Default* queue type is predefined and is assigned to all transitions by default.
 It can manually be overridden by individual queue types.
 A different queue type may be assigned for each transition.